alvinmahmud/alvinmahmud.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: # leave blank to include all the news in the `_news` folder
 ---

 Hi!
 I’m Alvin, a software engineer based in Staten Island, NYC.
-I’m currently focused on building full stack web apps, sharpening my skills and exploring new technologies.
+I’m currently focused on building full stack apps, sharpening my programming skills and exploring new technologies.

-Currently I’ve been picking up experience through hands-on projects, DS&A practice and staying curious.

-Outside of coding, I’m really into basketball, hitting the gym, and playing video games.
+Outside of development, I’m really into basketball, hitting the gym, and playing video games.
 I’m a big fan of hip-hop and R&B; Blxst is always in my rotation, along with artists like André 3000, Lil Tecca, and Frank Ocean.

 I’m always open to connect or collaborate!
 Feel free to reach out via [email](mailto:alvin.mahmud@gmail.com) or check out some of my featured work here on the site.